Water Flowing in Pipes - engineering and physics for plumbers (2)

 Pipes often go round corners

 The pressure driving the water along the pipes is the head.
-For the bath, this is 3 metres (say), and for the kitchen sink on the floor below it’s 5 metres (say).
-This pressure is opposed by the friction losses in the pipes, which can be thought of as the pressure-difference-per-metre needed to push the water along at a particular flow rate.
+For the bath, this is 3 metres (say), and for the kitchen sink on the floor below it's 5 metres (say).
+This pressure is opposed by the friction losses in the pipes, which can be thought of as the pressure-difference-per-metre needed to push the water along at the flow rate you want.
 The log-log graph can be used to find the flow rate in a pipe run when the head is known.

 There is one small difficulty.
 Real pipe goes round corners, and through tees, and valves, and other fittings.
 Each fitting creates its own bit of turbulence and absorbs some energy.
 How can this be taken into account?